-The marathon takes place on uneven gravel road and ice.
+The Half Marathon takes place on uneven gravel road and ice.

-The run starts about 4km from the ice sheet and follows the gravel road onto the ice cap.
+The run starts about 4km from the ice sheet and follows the gravel road onto the ice sheet itself.

 Once back off the ice cap it must be noted that although the road is gravel, it is likely to be covered in a layer of snow.